dmbarbour/wikilon/docs/AwelonLang.md

 ## Embedded Texts

-Awelon has native support for embedding texts inline between double quotes such as `"Hello, world!"`.
+Awelon has limited native support for embedding texts inline between double quotes such as `"Hello, world!"`.
 Embedded texts are limited to ASCII, specifically the subset valid in Awelon code (32-126) minus the double quote `"` (34).
-There are no escape characters.
+There are no escape characters, and there is no Unicode support.
 Semantically, a text represents a binary list.

         ""      = [null]
         "hello" = [104 "ello" cons]

+This limited support for texts is intended for unit test data, lightweight DSLs (such as regular expressions), lookup keys, comments and rendering hints, and similar features.
+More general, sophisticated text should instead be represented using binary *Secure Hash Resources* (see below) or structured data models.

-Definitions for `null` and `cons` are left to the dictionary.
-A typical encoding might fold over every element in the list.
-Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
-In this case, acceleration could support lists via arrays.
+Definitions for `null` and `cons`, and hence the basic type for a list, are left to the dictionary.
+In practice, however, the dictionary definitions will be determined based on available runtime accelerations.
+In this case, acceleration may support lists using arrays under the hood.

 Embedded texts are suitable for simple things like test data, comments, and micro-DSLs such as regular expressions.
 They are not suitable for general use.
 To work around these limitations, the primary options are: